syncfusion-content/maui-docs/MAUI/Calendar/views.md

 ![custom-number-of-weeks-in-maui-calendar](images/views/custom-number-of-weeks-in-maui-calendar.png)

 ### Week number
-It displays week number for the current view dates in the month view by setting the `ShowWeekNumber` property.
-By default, the ShowWeekNumber is `false`.
-If you need to show the week number in the month view by setting the ShowWeekNumber as true.
-Week numbers will be displayed based on the ISO standard.
+By setting the `ShowWeekNumber` property, it displays the week number for the current view dates in the month view.
+By default, the `ShowWeekNumber` is set to `false`.
+If you need to show the week number in the month view, set the `ShowWeekNumber` as true.
+The week numbers will be displayed based on the ISO standard.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}